Peter Sarsgaard: 1995–1998: Early work

 Sarsgaard branched out with guest roles in television productions filmed in New York City, with Law & Order in 1995, and New York Undercover (1997) as well as an appearance in the 1997 HBO special Subway Stories.
-He appeared in his first film role in Dead Man Walking (1995), where he was cast as a murdered teenager, killed by Sean Penn's character.
+He appeared in his first film role in Dead Man Walking (1995), where he played a teenager killed by a convict (Sean Penn).

 In 1995, Sarsgaard made his theatrical debut in the Off-Broadway production of Horton Foote's Laura Dennis, which was directed by James Houghton.
 Ben Brantley of The New York Times wrote: "Mr. Sarsgaard ... emerges as an actor to watch with a performance of breathtaking emotional conviction."
 The following year he starred in Kingdom of Earth opposite Cynthia Nixon and directed by John Cameron Mitchell.
-His performance in the play received favorable reviews amongst critics.
+His performance in the play received favorable reviews among critics.

 His next film roles were in a series of independent features: Another Day in Paradise (1997), part of an ensemble cast that included James Woods, Melanie Griffith, Vincent Kartheiser, and Natasha Gregson Wagner, and In Desert Blue (1998), where he had a supporting role in the film.
 He received a substantial role in the 1998 film The Man in the Iron Mask, where he played Raoul, the ill-fated son of John Malkovich's dueling Musketeer, Athos.
 The film uses characters from Alexandre Dumas' d'Artagnan Romances, and is very loosely adapted from some plot elements of The Vicomte de Bragelonne.
 The film received ambivalent reviews, but was a success at the box office, earning $182 million worldwide.